What is methotrexate?

 The mechanism of action

 Methotrexate belongs to a group of drugs known as anti-metabolites.
-These are synthetic analogues of normal metabolites and acts by competition with each other.
+These are synthetic analogs of normal metabolites and acts by competition with each other.
 It is known to be a Folate antagonist.
 It inhibits the enzyme dihydrofolate reductase & prevents the synthesis of tetrahydrofolic acid, a coenzyme required for the synthesis of amino acid & nucleic acid.
-Folic acid is an essential component for the synthesis of nucleic acids therefore by inhibiting the production of folic acid will disrupt the synthesis of DNA, RNA, thymidylates and proteins.
+Folic acid is an essential component for the synthesis of nucleic acids therefore by inhibiting the production of folic acid will disrupt the synthesis of DNA, RNA, thymidylates, and proteins.

 2. Damage to the epithelium of the gastrointestinal tract: oral and GIT ulceration